snyk-sandbox/http-fake-backend/README.md

 	  `http://localhost:8081/api/articleList` will return a 404 error.
 * `statusCode: 401`
 	* Optional
-	* The endpoint will return a http error with the given status code inplace of json template.
+	* Every rout of this endpoint will return a http error with the given status code.

+## Related

+* [JSON Server](https://github.com/typicode/json-server) – an easy to use but less flexible alternative to server json files.